Looking for ways to boost your income without working overtime or getting a second job?

 Chances are, your current savings account interest rate sucks (the national average is currently a terrible 0.09%).
 Move your savings over to a bank account that actually pays you a decent interest rate on your savings.

-Discover Bank pays several times higher APR than the national average.
+CIT Bank (FDIC Insured) pays several times higher APR than the national average.
 You’re not going to get rich overnight, but earning several hundred dollars per year from a high-yield savings account is a pretty good start.

 Take 10 minutes out of your day and do this.
 Over time, the residual income really does make a difference.